UniMath/agda-unimath/src/order-theory/homomorphisms-sup-lattices.lagda.md

 ## Idea

-A sup lattice homomorphism is a order preserving map between the underlying posets that additionally preserves sups (or arbitrary joins of subsets).
+A **homomorphism of suplattices** is a order preserving map between the underlying posets that preserves least upper bounds.

 ## Definitions